steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 </configuration>
 ```

+#### Recommendations

-Tip: initialize that `~/config/` directory as a *local* github repo, it is easier to
+Initialize that `~/config/` directory as a *local* github repo, it is easier to
 see what you've broken.
 Obviously you MUST NOT push it to any remote repo if it contains
 your AWS secrets.

+Have a separate XInclude file for the test-related settings for each endpoint, to
+make switching between them easier.

 Step 1: Test bucket B1 with configurations as below.
 This ensures: